tianocore/edk2/ReadMe.rst

   git submodule update

 Note: When cloning submodule repos, '--recursive' option is not recommended.
-EDK II itself will not use any code/feature from submodules in above submodules.
+EDK II itself will not use any code or features from submodules within the submodules listed above.
 So using '--recursive' adds a dependency on being able to reach servers we do not actually want any code from, as well as needlessly downloading code we will not use.